Kim Kardashian Dons Underwear During ‘Bake Sesh’ On Instagram

 For fans of Kim Kardashian who think she looks great doing and wearing just about anything, the reality TV star did not disappoint as she shared a picture of herself baking while sporting nothing more than her underwear.

 The 37-year-old beauty mogul donned an olive-colored bra and matching high-cut bottoms as she swiped chocolate from her baking spoon with her finger.
-Captioning the photo “bake sesh,” Kardashian sported full eye make-up and lipstick.
+Captioning the photo “bake sesh,” Kardashian sported full eye makeup and lipstick.
 Her long dark brown locks with slight curls draped down one side of her body.
 Her face was intently focused on the chocolate she was presumably scooping up for a taste test.

-In just two hours, the photo of Kim baking in her olive-colored underwear had accumulated over one million likes and 8,000 comments.
+In just two hours, the photo of Kim baking in her olive-colored underwear had accumulated over 1 million likes and 8,000 comments.
 The Keeping Up With The Kardashians star’s Instagram post was filled with comments of all sorts of opinions.
 Some couldn’t help but comment on how great Kim looked in her underwear.
 Some questioned if she did everything around the house in her underwear or if it was just a photo opportunity.
 Some said the photo inspired them to want to shed some clothing and bake in their underwear as well.
-Unfortunately, Kim also had a few who opted to criticizing her saying that no one would really bake or cook in their underwear because it isn’t safe.
+Unfortunately, Kim also had a few who opted to criticize her, saying that no one would really bake or cook in their underwear because it isn’t safe.

 A few of those who follow the Keeping Up With The Kardashian series who caught the preview of the premiere of its 15th season which airs Sunday also took the photo as an opportunity to slam Kim for being mean to her sister Kourtney.
 The preview showed Kim and Kourtney in a very heated argument regarding the family Christmas card.
 Kim – in charge of the photo shoot for the Christmas card – was trying to manage everyone’s scheduling conflicts.